 Who are Salesforce Developers? – Roles and Responsibilities

 A developer in the Salesforce world is typically expected to take on a broader range of responsibilities than developers in other industries.
 The range of responsibilities of a Salesforce developer go from the typical code-based tasks, through to work that requires a level of business acumen.
-The range of responsibilities tend to broaden with seniority but it’s not universally true that, for example, a senior developer will have skillsets outside of the technical ones (which we will compare later).
+The range of responsibilities tend to broaden with seniority but it’s not universally true.

 On top of coding, Salesforce Developers as they progress can also spend their time on: